Modra

 Modra (Modern, Modor, Latin: Modur) is a city and municipality in the Bratislava Region in Slovakia.
-It has a population of 9,042 as of 2018.
-It nestles in the foothills of the Malé Karpaty (Little Carpathian mountains) and is an excellent centre of hiking.
+It has a population of 9,201 as of 2013.
+It nestles in the foothills of the Malé Karpaty (Little Carpathian mountains) and is an excellent centre for hiking.

 Modra is famous for its pottery industry.
 Its blue-and-white porcelain is famous throughout Slovakia.

 It is also known as one of the most important viticulture centres in the Little Carpathians region.

 Besides the main town, there are also other adjacent settlements incorporated in the municipality: former vassalage viticulture village Kráľová and two recreational hamlets of Harmónia and Piesok (also known as Zochova Chata), both located in the woods of Little Carpathians mountains.

 Etymology

 Most experts agree that the name is connected to modrá (blue).
-The name probably originates from another historic geographic name in the neighbourhood, e.g. Modrá hora (Blue Mountain).
+The name probably originates from another historic geographic name in the neighbourhood, e.g, Modrá hora (Blue Mountain).
 According to a less probable hypothesis, the name comes from madár (a bird).

 History

-The first traces of habitation go back into the 3rd millennium BCE and the first permanent habitation comes from the time of Great Moravia, when the Slavs were living there.
-The first mention about Modra was in 1158 in a document of the Géza II of Hungary, when it belonged to the bishop of Nitra.
-After the Mongol invasion of 1241 the settlement was reconstructed by the German colonists.
-The first mention about vineyards goes back to 1321.
+The first traces of habitation go back to the 3rd millennium BCE, and the first permanent habitation dates back to the time of Great Moravia, when the Slavs lived there.
+The first mention of Modra was in 1158 in a document of the Géza II of Hungary, when it belonged to the bishop of Nitra.
+After the Mongol invasion of 1241, the settlement was reconstructed by the German colonists.
+The first mention of vineyards goes back to 1321.
 The settlement received its town privileges in 1361 and became a free royal town in 1607.
 The town fortifications with three gates were constructed in 1610–1647.
-Since the 17th century it was one of the leading craft centres in present-day Slovakia.
-The ceramic industry and majolica production started in the 19th century and in 1883 a school of ceramics was established, where through the skillfulness of Habaners the so-called Slovak ceramics were created.
-The railway track from Bratislava to Trnava bypassed the town in the 1840s, as the local magistrate refused to allow construction of the railway.
+Since the 17th century, it has been one of the leading craft centers in present-day Slovakia.
+The ceramic industry and majolica production started in the 19th century.
+In 1883, a school of ceramics was established, where through the skillfulness of Habaners, the so-called Slovak ceramics were created.
+The railway track from Bratislava to Trnava bypassed the town in the 1840s, as the local magistrate refused to allow the railway construction.